priya-gitTest/ReproducibleJNotebookTemplate_v1.01/README.md

 ### Reproducible Jupyter Notebook Template

-This project is a template to create reproducible notebooks and publications.
-It also makes use of modern tools and possible best practices known at this time.
+This project is a template to create reproducible notebooks and publications for your research projects mostly related to data analysis or ML.
+It makes use of modern tools and possible best practices known at this time.
-It makes use of following python libraries
+It makes use of following python libraries :
 1. **UV** : Package Manager (UV is a lightning-fast package manager written in Rust.
  It offers significant performance improvements over traditional tools like pip and pipenv)
 2. **Ruff** : Python Linter (Ruff is a powerful linter that identifies and corrects common Python code style and quality issues.